Nllii/Apollo/README.md

 ###  Workflow is a script to setup a Raspberry pi as a server for developement running ubuntu 22.04.
 Basic minimal setup.
 TESTED on ubuntu 22.04

-experienced linux users:
+experienced linux users Note:
-You can manually just set the path to the workflow folder. and call this command dev, test its in tmux, to uninstall, just delete the path and the project folder.
+yo... you can manually just set the path to the workflow folder in any shell . , give script dev a chmod x or u or both permission to execute, and call script $dev , test it in tmux session.

+To uninstall, just delete the path and the project folder.
-This script doesn't use /usr or /opt or /bin to prevent root calling some project path in your home.
+This script doesn't touch /usr or /opt or /bin to prevent root calling some project path in your home or some where else on your system.